tewk/interface-types/proposals/interface-types/linking/Explainer.md

 )
 ```
 When `viz.wasm` calls `module.instantiate` to instantiate its imported
-`zip.wasm` and `img.wasm`, it will need to get `libc.wasm` and `libm.wasm` from
+`zip.wasm` and `img.wasm` modules, `viz.wasm` will need to get `libc.wasm` and
-*somewhere*.
-One option is to embed `libc.wasm` and `libm.wasm` into `viz.wasm`
+`libm.wasm` from *somewhere*.
+One option is to embed `libc.wasm` and `libm.wasm`
-as nested modules, but now these shared libraries can't be shared with the
+into `viz.wasm` as nested modules, but now these shared libraries can't be
+shared with the broader app, which may contain other uses of these same shared
-rest of the modules in the app.
-To share, `viz.wasm` needs to import `libc.wasm`
+libraries.
+To enable maximal sharing, `viz.wasm` needs to import `libc.wasm` and
-and `libm.wasm` itself.
-But now we have a design where the root module of a
+`libm.wasm` *itself*.
+But now we have a design where ultimately the root module
-dependency tree ends up importing every single transitive dependency!
+of a module graph ends up importing *every single* transitive dependency!

 To resolve this tension we need a mechanism that has qualities of both module
-imports and nested modules: something that allows sharing but stays an
+imports and nested modules: something that allows sharing of dependencies but
-encapsulated detail, not present in the module type.
-The solution is to split
+still keeps dependencies an encapsulated detail, not present in the module type.

+The solution proposed here is to introduce a new **determinate module import linking**
+phase in the WebAssembly specification.

-module imports into two formally-defined cases:
+The first step is to split module imports into two formally-defined cases:
 * **determinate** module imports, which refer to a specific module; and
 * **indeterminate** module imports, which behave as above: they are explicit
-  arguments supplied by the client and only required to have a matching module
+  arguments supplied by the client and only required to have a matching
-  type.
+  module type.

-We can discriminate the two cases based on whether the import string is a
-[valid URL]; a URL specifies a particular module (via absolute or relative
-path) and is thus determinate.
-An import from any non-URL is indeterminate.
+To formally discriminate these two cases, we specify that any *single-level*
+import whose string is a [valid URL] is a determinate import and all other
+imports are indeterminate.
+Single single-level imports are new, this definition
+ensures that no existing wasm module contains determinate imports, which is
+necessary to ensure that the following steps are backwards compatible.

-Next, the wasm spec's [`module_instantiate`] would be backwards-compatibly
+Next, the wasm spec's existing [`module_instantiate`] entry point is extended to
-extended to:
+have an optional `modulemap` argument:
 * `module_instantiate(store, module, externval*, modulemap?) : (store, moduleinst | error)`

-where `modulemap?` is an optional map from URLs to [module]s.
-As a precondition,
+where `modulemap` is a map from URLs to [module]s.
+As a precondition, the host
-the host must ensure that:
+must ensure that:
 1. there are no cycles in `modulemap` and
 2. all determinate import strings (URLs) in `module` and the module values of
-   `modulemap` are keys of `modulemap`.
+   `modulemap` are present as keys of `modulemap`.

-If a `modulemap` is supplied, the first step of `module_instantiate` will be to
+A new "determinate module linking" phase is then added to the beginning of
+`module_instantiate` that transforms the incoming `module` as defined by a
-perform a `module_link` transformation, which has the signature:
+new `module_link` function with signature:
-* `module_link(module, modulemap) : module`
+* `module_link(module, modulemap) : (module | error)`

-where `module_link` recursively replaces determinate module imports with
+The `module_link` function recursively replaces determinate module imports in
-nested modules (using the `modulemap` to supply the replacement) until there are
+`module` with nested modules according to `modulemap` until there are no more
-no more determinate module imports, starting with the root `module` argument.
+determinate module imports.
+Before each substitution, the new nested module is
-Before a module is substituted for a module import, it is checked to match the
+checked to match the module import's declared type, ensuring that if
-import's module type.
-Assuming none of these import type checks fail, the
-resulting module is guaranteed to be valid and will then be instantiated as
-normal.
+`module_link` does not fail, the resulting module is valid.

-Since `module_link` is always performed first, and since it removes all
+Since `module_link` is always performed first and since it removes all
 determinate imports before instantiation, determinate module imports effectively
-cease to be part of the module type.
-Thus, private dependencies can be kept
+cease to be part of the module type from the perspective of the
-encapsulated by importing from URLs.
+`module.instantiate` instruction.
+Thus, determinate module imports are never
+present in module type thereby achieving the goal of encapsulating private
+dependencies.

-During `module_link`, a host implementation would be expected to reuse module
+During `module_link`, a host implementation is expected to reuse module code
-code whenever a particular URL was used more than once.
-It would also be
+whenever a particular URL is used more than once instead of blindly substituting
+copies.
+However, it would also be possible, although more complex, to specify an
-possible to specify an equivalent version of `module_link` that explicitly
+observably-equivalent version of `module_link` that explicitly avoids
-avoids duplication in the new module by hoisting nested modules to a common
+duplication in the new module by hoisting nested modules to a common ancestor in
-ancestor in the dependency DAG.
-This equivalent transformation could be applied
+the dependency DAG.
+This "optimizing" transformation could then be literally
-by bundling tools (such as webpack) to reduce the number of modules or to
+implemented by bundling/deployment tools (such as webpack) as an optimization,
-collapse an entire application down to a single `.wasm` file.
+allowing N pre-bundle modules collapsed down to 1 by optimizing tools (such as
+webpack).

 Finally, to be clear, the resolution of URLs to modules is still host-defined;
 the wasm spec is only extended to specify what happens *after* resolution is
-complete for an entire dependency DAG.
+complete for an *entire* module graph.
 However, with this addition, it's
 possible for a toolchain to start making some generally-portable assumptions
 about how URLs (particularly relative URLs) work&mdash;enough to start talking
 about addressing our use cases.